dcf21/planisphere/README.md

-## Make your own cardboard model planisphere.
+## Make your own cardboard model planisphere

 See https://in-the-sky.org/planisphere/index.php for more information.